danielcherubini/prometheus-exporter/README.md

 # prometheus-exporter [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > Library to run the official prometheus node_exporter as a child process

+## About

+This package will run the official node_exporter for prometheus as a child_process.

+It's functional right now, but will add promises later.

+For more information check out https://github.com/prometheus/node_exporter

 ## Installation

 ```sh